|Broiler Poultry Rearing|

 The poultry cooperatives suffered a depression brought about by the recent bird flu scare.
 Many units across the country were wiped out.
 Still, the cooperatives stayed afloat, taking on measures to mitigate the ill effects of the bird flu scare.
 As market prices crashed, they reduced production and offered members a minimum support price.
 They are now rapidly picking up from the depression, with most of them having recovered a significant proportion of their losses.

-At present, PRADAN works with 5,320 families organised into 15 cooperatives, the largest conglomeration of smallholder poultry in India.
+As on March 2013, Pradan works with 6,017 families organised into 15 cooperatives, the largest conglomeration of smallholder poultry in India

 Also see: Tasar Yarn Production